sibowest/Port/README.md

-This is my portfolio made with html, css and bootstrap.
+This is my portfolio made with html, css, javaScript and bootstrap.